CyVerse-learning-materials/git-for-mere-mortals/step1.rst

 7. Close issue

-**tip** Issues are great for tracking decisions made or to-do lists
+.. tip:: Issues are great for tracking decisions made or to-do lists

 **Exercise:** Create a new issue and relate it back to the issue you just created.